 Enterprise architecture principle: focus on effectiveness before efficiency.

-Data governance fosters effective and efficient processes and ways of working
+Effective data governance fosters better ways of working

 Performing product development and operational maturity assessment, identifying opportunities for improvement, critical success factors and associated metrics